ibmresilient/resilient-community-apps/fn_teams/README.md

 ---
 ## Function - MS Teams: Post Message

-This application allows for posting Incident/Task details to a MS Teams channel.
-The application can be triggered from either incident or task level where, information about the incident or task is formulated and posted in a convenient manner.
-This information is posted to a channel specified by the teams_channel input.
-This channel name (specified by teams_channel) is used to lookup app.config to retrieve the appropriate channel webhook url.
+This application posts Incident or Task details to a MS Teams channel.
+The channel name, specified by the `teams_channel` parameter, is used to lookup the appropriate channel webhook url maintained in app.config.

 <p align="center">
 <img src="./doc/screenshots/output_post_teams.png" />